 - A professional degree in engineering, urban planning, industrial design and other disciplines that can be described by the applicant as relevant to the degree concentration that the applicant is applying.

-- Non-professional degree in an equivalent aligned field, (art/design, engineering, urban planning).
+- Non-professional degree in an equivalent aligned field, (art/design, engineering, urban planning or architecture).

 - Evidence of research, creative and professional work in the concentration area that the applicant is applying for is highly encouraged.

 The fee for United States Citizens and those with permanent resident visa status is $75 (U.S. funds).
 The fee for non-U.S. citizens is $90 (U.S. funds).
 The application fee is paid online, via credit card, before the application is submitted.
 The application is submitted electronically to the program of study and the Rackham Graduate School.
 Applications received without fees will not be processed.
 For more information please see Application Fee and Application Fee Waivers.

 The two page statement of purpose should articulate 1) your academic and professional rational for applying to the specific MS concentration, 2) your approach to design and research in areas related to the concentration, 3) ideas for specific research and design work that you would like to enhance with the degree and continue pursuing upon matriculation.
 The statement should draw upon past and present work and academic experiences as well as aspirations and goals for the future.

 A good curriculum vitae or resume will give us another view of who you are and elaborate your strengths and skills outside of the classroom, showcasing your accomplishments.
 In addition to your educational experience, student resumes should contain professional experiences, other jobs you have held, a list of groups or organizations that you are involved in, programming languages or other computer skills you have, community involvement or volunteer work that you do.
 Think of your resume as another opportunity to tell us about yourself.